CosmiQuantum/cosmiq-design/Palace-on-Quest-HPC/README.md

     └── readme.txt
 ```
 3) Notice there are two AWS Palace installations under ```/projects/p32999/```, there is ```palace``` and ```palace_gpu```.
 As the names imply, the first one is without GPU resources enabled while the latter does have GPU resources (cuda) enabled.
 I have yet to test ```palace_gpu``` but generally since GPU usage eats a lot of compute, ```palace_gpu``` should be saved for only very complex geometries.
 I have yet to create (or test) a jobscript for use with ```palace_gpu``` but will do so soon.

-To get access to this allocation and run AWS Palace on Quest you need to fill out [this](https://app.smartsheet.com/b/form/797775d810274db5889b5199c4260328).
-You need a Northwestern NetID in order to go this route.
-I believe there is a way to get around this for non-NU folk but I need to look into that still.

 ## Setup